material-foundation/material-remixer-android/PROJECT_STRUCTURE.md

 The annotation processor uses [Javapoet](https://github.com/square/javapoet) to generate the code which  offers an easy to read and maintain syntax for code generation.

-[1]: TODO, need to investigate whether these can be successfully moved to `remixer_core` where they rightfully belong.
-They are located in the UI project since that one is an Android library instead of a plain Java library.
+<b id="f1">1</b> TODO, need to investigate whether these can be successfully moved to `remixer_core` where they rightfully belong.
+They are located in the UI project since that one is an Android library instead of a plain Java library. [↩](#a1)

 ## Storage submodule.

 The `remixer_storage` submodule currently contains two implementations of `remixer_core`'s `com.google.android.libraries.remixer.sync.SynchronizationMechanism`:
 - `com.google.android.libraries.remixer.storage.LocalStorage` writes to a shared preferences file each time a value is modified.
 It uses `SharedPreferences.Editor#apply()` to commit the changes, which means that if there are many changes one after the other it would (probably) hit the disk only once, after all of them complete, and it doesn't block the UI thread at all.
-- `com.google.android.libraries.remixer.storage.FirebaseRemoteController`: [2] Uses firebase for storage and synchronization back to the device.
+- `com.google.android.libraries.remixer.storage.FirebaseRemoteController`: <sup id="a2">[2](#f2)</sup> Uses firebase for storage and synchronization back to the device.
 This is necessary for the upcoming firebase Remote Controller functionality.

-[2]: Since this imports Firebase, you need to have a `google-services.json` file on your app module even if you're not using firebase.
+<b id="f2">2</b> Since this imports Firebase, you need to have a `google-services.json` file on your app module even if you're not using firebase.
 An empty file will do, or the example one we keep on `remixer_example/src/main/google-services.json`.
-We are investigating how to make this easier.
+We are investigating how to make this easier. [↩](#a2)

 ## UI submodule